CarlosBaqueiro/MicroElektrodica/docs/index.rst

 Overview
 ============
-μElektrodica is an open--source tool for Electrocatalytic Reactions Microkinetic Modeling developed in Python, featuring a modular architecture that enables easy understanding of the algorithm and rapid adaptation to available experimental or thermodynamic parameters.
+*μ*\Elektrodica is  an open--source tool for Electrocatalytic Reactions Microkinetic Modeling developed in Python, featuring a modular architecture that enables easy understanding of the algorithm and rapid adaptation to available experimental or thermodynamic parameters.

 .. toctree::
    :maxdepth: 1